remusa/algorithms-practice/concepts/closures.md

 # Closures

 * **Definition**: a *closure* is a function inside another (parent) function, that *remembers* the context (and state, variables, methods, etc.) of its parent.
-A closure has access to its outer context (the parents), but not the other way around.
+A closure has access to its outer context (the parent's), but not the other way around.
 A closure has access to *3 contexts*: local, the parent's and the global.
 * **Usage**:
   * Extends behaviour of the parent function.
   * Hides implementation details.